lapplislazuli/PollyPuncher/README.md

 **No Neural Voices** - Just the [AWS Standard-Voices](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html) are supported.

+**3000 Character Limit** - Including Spaces / Tabs / etc., is a limit by Amazon.

 **AWS Keyfile must be CSV** - There is currently no support to pass your tokens/id/key without using the `.csv`-file.
-You  can follow [the guides from amazon](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-iam.html). *Note:* The created file is not actually a valid `.csv`-file, but why would amazon care?
+You  can follow [the guides from amazon](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey). *Note:* The created file is not actually a valid `.csv`-file, but why would amazon care?

 ## Note